Bug report #14115

 Proximity grid from SAGA GIS works as expected and generates a raster with distances.

-#3 Updated by Filipe Dias almost 5 years ago
+#3 Updated by Filipe Dias over 5 years ago

 - Subject changed from Processing: GDAL Proximity appears to be broken to Processing: GDAL Proximity - incorrect result if "Values" is not filled